 About the author

-Kate Tojeiro is an Executive Performance Coach, she works in the city and in financial institutions across the globe.
-She is author of The Art of Possible – new habits, neuroscience and the power of deliberate action.
+This article has been written exclusively for ByteStart by Kate Tojeiro.
+Kate is an Executive Performance Coach, and author of The Art of Possible – new habits, neuroscience and the power of deliberate action.
 See KateTojeiro.com for more.

 More from ByteStart